-Zhong, a double major in economics and environmental studies, says one of the distinguishing qualities of an HWS education is the ability to select a curriculum that matches a student's interests and career aspirations.
+Zhong, who double majored in economics and environmental studies, says one of the distinguishing qualities of an HWS education is the ability to select a curriculum that matches a student's interests and career aspirations.
 As students prepare for their futures at HWS, they also can supplement their studies by using the career resources available at the Colleges' Salisbury Center for Career Services and Professional Development.

 Paving the way for her job with DFS Galleria, Zhong had previously interned for the luxury retailer as a product sales manager and team leader.
-She will begin her post-graduation tenure with DFS Galleria as a management trainee in Hong Kong.
+She began her post-graduation tenure with DFS Galleria as a management trainee in Hong Kong, and now works as a product sales manager in Watches, Jewelry and Accessories.
 As a world-class company, DFS Galleria caters to international travelers interested in beauty, luxury, fashion and spirits.

 In addition to providing the tools needed for success, the Salisbury Center offers annual Finance Experience trips for students to New York City, which gives them the opportunity to meet presidents and managers at top financial services companies.
 Other career-focused tour programs are offered to HWS students in Washington, D.C. and Los Angeles.

-Originally from Qingdao, China, both Bowen and Brezeck have taken advantage of the specialized career tours, specifically the New York City Finance Experience on Wall Street.
-After bridging connections with alums on the trip, as well as taking the necessary steps with HWS faculty and staff to prepare for working in finance, Brezeck and Bowen are well-positioned for their respective internships with J.P.
+Originally from Qingdao, China, both Bowen and Brezeck took advantage of the specialized career tours, specifically the New York City Finance Experience on Wall Street.
+After bridging connections with alums on the trip, as well as taking the necessary steps with HWS faculty and staff to prepare for working in finance, Brezeck and Bowen were well-positioned to begin their respective careers with J.P.
 Morgan Chase.

-Brezeck says it was a mixture of academic opportunities, career resources, and the chance to meet HWS alums, which helped to position him for learning more about the financial industry and gave him a competitive edge when competing for the internship.
+Brezeck says it was a mixture of academic opportunities, career resources, and the chance to meet HWS alums, which helped to position him for learning more about the financial industry and gave him a competitive edge when competing for internships and jobs.